WangcsShuai/kevinzakka.github.io/_posts/2016-07-30-multiclass-svm-loss-vectorization.markdown

 ## Summary

 In this blog post, we learned about the advantages of vectorization specifically in visual recognition applications where dealing with very high-dimensional arrays is very common.
-We went from a double for-loop implementation to a fully vectorized one with some example code to illustrate eaach step.
+We went from a double for-loop implementation to a fully vectorized one with some example code to illustrate each step.

-This post is meant to help people taking CS231n.
+As mentioned previously, this post is meant to help people taking CS231n.
 You can:

 - Visit the course syllabus: click [here](http://cs231n.github.io/)
 - Read the section on SVM and Softmax Loss - click [here](http://cs231n.github.io/linear-classify/)